 Knowledge is the key to effectively protecting yourself from the elements, infection, age, and other destructive factors.
 Here are ten little-known facts about caring for your skin:

-- Lifestyle changes can help control rosacea.
+- Lifestyle Changes Can Help Control Rosacea.
 Foods, weather conditions, medications, cosmetics, and even emotions can be triggers.
-Identifying your personal triggers is essential for controlling the condition.
+Identifying your personal triggers is essential for controlling your rosacea.

 Benefits of Seeing a Dermatologist